-There are several ways to generate dependencies and update makefiles to reflect these dependencies (for example, makedepend and 'gcc -M'), but they all have the drawbacks mentioned previously.
+There are several ways to generate dependencies and update makefiles to reflect these dependencies (for example, makedepend or gcc -M), but they all have the drawbacks mentioned previously.

 eDepend Benefits

 ElectricAccelerator eDepend is an Electric Make feature that directly addresses all problems with existing dependency generation solutions.
 Specifically: